Faculty & Staff

 Diverse Learners

-Katie has taught at ChiArts for six years and is proud to be a member of ChiArts’ creative, unique, and determined community.
+Katie has taught at ChiArts for seven years and is proud to be a member of ChiArts’ creative, unique, and determined community.
 Katie started her journey as an educator at Monmouth College receiving a bachelor’s degree in mathematics and secondary education.
-After teaching for two years in a suburban school, Katie decided to purse my masters degree in Special Education to support students with a variety of learning styles.
+After teaching for two years in a suburban school, Katie decided to pursue my masters degree in Special Education to support students with a variety of learning styles.
 In the past few years at ChiArts, Katie has learned a lot from her students and colleagues.
 She is excited to continue to grow in order to best support each and every one of her students.

 Joslyn Holman